Contributing to LibreCores¶

 - Talk to a human

-- if you have trouble with IRC or the mailing list, contact Philipp (@imphil on IRC and GitHub) by dropping him a mail at firstname.lastname@example.org.
+- if you have trouble with the means of communication above contact Philipp (@imphil on IRC and GitHub) by dropping him a mail at firstname.lastname@example.org.

 Work on a “Good First Bug”¶